AntoineGS/teams-status-rs/readme.md

 - Passwords and keys are encrypted
 - This project utilizes the local Teams Client API (instead of Azure / M365)
     - Advantages
         - No permissions or App Registrations required in Azure, unlike several others that may require organizations to approve an exception depending on current security settings.
     - Disadvantages
-        - If you join meetings from another client (mobile, web, etc), this project will not see those status updates.
+        - If you join meetings from another client (mobile, web, etc.), this project will not see those status updates.
         - This project does not provide a general "Presence" color sensor

 # Example Data